-120 COPD patients were randomized them into two groups.
+120 COPD patients were randomized into two groups.
 Half were told to boost their fruit and vegetable consumption, and the other half stayed on their regular diet.
-The intervention group was told to eat at least one more serving a day of fruits or vegetables, and they did, and they did for three years.
+The intervention group was told to eat at least one more serving a day of fruits or vegetables.
+And they did, and they did for three years.
 More fruit, and more vegetables, than control.

 The tobacco industry viewed these landmark findings a little differently.
-Instead of adding fruits and vegetables to ones diet to prevent emphysema, wouldn’t it be simpler to just add them to the cigarettes?
-And whallah, the addition of acai berries to cigarettes evidently had a protective effect against emphysema in smoking mice.
+Instead of adding fruits and vegetables to one’s diet to treat emphysema, wouldn’t it be simpler to just add them to the cigarettes?
+And voilà, the addition of açaí berries to cigarettes evidently had a protective effect against emphysema in smoking mice.

-Next they’re going to try to add berries into meat.
-I spoke too soon.
-Adding fruit extracts to burgers was not without its glitches, though.
-The blackberries literally dyed burger patties with a distinct purplish color… though infusing lamb carcasses with kiwifruit juice before rigor mortis sets in does evidently improve tenderness… and it is possible to improve the nutritional profile of frankurters with powdered grape seeds… though there were complaints that the grape seed particles were visible in the final product, and if there’s one thing we know about hot dog eaters, it’s that they’re picky about what goes in their food.
+Next, they’re going to try to add berries to meat.
+I can always count on the journal Meat Science.
+Now, adding fruit extracts to burgers was not without its glitches, though.
+The blackberries literally dyed burger patties with a distinct purplish color—though infusing lamb carcasses with kiwifruit juice before rigor mortis sets in does evidently improve tenderness.
+And, it is possible to improve the nutritional profile of frankfurters with powdered grape seeds—though there were complaints that the grape seed particles were visible in the final product.
+And if there’s one thing we know about hot dog eaters, it’s that they’re picky about what goes in their food.

 To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.
 This is just an approximation of the audio contributed by veganmontreal.